Best Budget Backpacking Quilts for Thru-Hiking

 Sierra Designs Nitro Quilt 35

 • Think Outside: Part blanket, part bag, all cozy, the Nitro Quilt brings the best of both worlds together in this backcountry collision of features.
-With an integrated hood plus a hand/arm pocket, you can seal in warmth and still have room to move around.
+With an integrated hood and hand/arm pocket, you can seal in warmth and still have room to move around.

 • Features: Oversized design and larger size for more coverage and more comfort | Full-length, insulated hand/arm pockets help to seal out drafts and seal in warmth | Hide-away hood provides insulation for your head when temps drop | EN rating gives you tested and proven performance

-This quilt is quite unique with an integrated hood for those who have cold heads and need extra insulation to keep their heads warm, this is paired with some similar arm pockets to help ensure your arms and hands don’t get uncovered and you have a quite amazing little quilt.
+This quilt is unique, with an integrated hood for those who have cold heads and need extra insulation to keep their heads warm.
+This is paired with some similar arm pockets to help ensure your arms and hands don’t get uncovered, and you have a quite remarkable little quilt.

-• CADILLAC OF TOPQUILTS: The new StormLoft topquilt not only features premium treated down but features the best materials in a superior baffling design for the most warmth and least weight!
+• CADILLAC OF TOPQUILTS: The new StormLoft topquilt features premium treated down and the best materials in a superior baffling design for the most warmth and least weight!

 • LIGHTEST WEIGHT MATERIALS: Feel as light as a feather while packing our new lightest weight fabric (10D) and highest quality down (800+FP).

-• HYBRID BAFFLE DESIGN: Stay warm everywhere with our hybrid baffling system that optimizes both the stability of down for warmth and minimizing seam weight for lighter packs!
+• HYBRID BAFFLE DESIGN: Stay warm everywhere with our hybrid baffling system that optimizes the stability of down for warmth and minimizes seam weight for lighter packs!

-• STORMLOFT DOWN: Certified 800+ fill power down both responsibly sourced and DWR treated.
-Enjoy lighter packs with premium quality down in your hammock top quilt that is more resistant to moisture!
+• STORMLOFT DOWN: Certified 800+ fill power down responsibly sourced and DWR treated.
+Enjoy lighter packs with premium quality down in your hammock top quilt that is more moisture-resistant!

-This is the quilt I have been rocking since its re-release and it has been with me through cold nights down to the 30s while I lay in nearly no clothing other than their synthetic balaclava to make sure my head stayed nice and warm.
+This is the quilt I have been rocking since its re-release, and it has been with me through cold nights down to the 30s while I lay in nearly no clothing other than their synthetic balaclava to ensure my head stayed nice and warm.

-This quilt has been an amazing value purchase for me and has served well for me in the colder months while I only wish there was an option to have a zippered foot box as this is sewn closed only.
-Since these are not custom units they are able to ship immediately and typically be received on very short notice.
+This quilt has been a fantastic purchase for me and has served well for me in the colder months, I only wish there was an option to have a zippered foot box as this is sewn closed only.
+Since these are not custom units, they can ship immediately on short notice.

 Paria Thermodown 15 Down Quilt

-• LIGHTWEIGHT - No need to compromise on size and weight.
+• LIGHTWEIGHT: No need to compromise on size and weight.
 The quilt comes in at only 2 lb.
-3 oz. and the included compression sack cinches down to just 10 x 7 inches.
+3 oz., and the included compression sack cinches down to 10 x 7 inches.
 Use the included sleeping pad strap to secure your quilt to an insulated sleeping pad for a lightweight and compact sleeping system.

-Paria Outdoors is another smaller manufacturer in the outdoor space and I have used many of their gear options with good results, the Thermodown 15 though is a solid quilt at a much better price than many of the others while offering warmth in those pesky colder temperatures.
+Paria Outdoors is another smaller manufacturer in the outdoor space, and I have used many of their gear options with good results.
+The Thermodown 15, though is a dependable quilt at a much better price than many of the others while offering warmth in those pesky colder temperatures.

-• Comfy: 20D Ripstop Nylon Outer Shell with 380T Polyester Pongee Lining and SEE Polyester filling makes it an ultra-lightweight backpacking quilt that's soft, breathable & wind-proof
+• Comfy: 20D Ripstop Nylon Outer Shell with 380T Polyester Pongee Lining and SEE Polyester filling helps keep this quilt comfy and high-performing.

-• Versatile: A lighter alternative to standard mummy sleeping bags, this sleeping quilt offers quick entry and exit and with a convertible footbox which helps keep the heat in
+• Versatile: This sleeping quilt offers quick entry and exit and has a convertible footbox, which helps keep the heat in

 • Lightweight & Compact: Weighs only 35oz (1000g), folds up small, about the size of a gallon jug, easy to put into your backpack and travel around, and spreads out 6.5ft by 2.8ft offering plenty of sleeping space

-While this won’t take you to the coldest temperatures on some of the longer thru-hikes for someone looking to get themselves into hiking and backpacking it is a very inexpensive option that fits easily into kit.
+While this won’t take you to the coldest temperatures on some of the longer thru-hikes for someone looking to get themselves into hiking and backpacking, it is a very inexpensive option that fits easily into a kit.

 ENO Vesta TopQuilt